 Now, we’re not suggesting a slew of scare tactics to incite better preventative oral health care, but it is imperative patients know the impact that unhealthy gums can have on their health.
 Knowledge is power, after all.
 Encourage patients to reschedule that skipped check-up, try to schedule their next visit before they leave the office, and while they’re in your chair, if they can be given simple ways to prevent issues before they arise, that’s a win all around.

 Of course, stressing the importance of twice a day brushing and flossing is a step in the right direction.
 So is balancing the mouth’s pH, which is a significant component of healthy teeth and gums.
-GLO recognizes the importance of offering a product that delivers proven results, which is why we’ve created ECO Balance.
+Have patients who swear by brushing with baking soda?
+Enlighten them on how far technology has come and offer them a better alternative, our ECO Balance.

 ECO Balance is a 2017 Gold Edison Award Winner for innovation and is loved by clinicians and patients alike.
-The easy-to-use formula combines antimicrobial hydrogen peroxide and cetylpyridinium chloride with sodium bicarbonate, and xylitol, and is also antibiotic free, alcohol free, SLS free, triclosan free, and stain free.
+The easy-to-use formula features antimicrobial hydrogen peroxide to gently whiten teeth, and is also antibiotic free, alcohol free, SLS free, triclosan free, and stain free.

 Dr. Elena Guk of Lemoine, PA, says, “I have seen complete resolution of periodontal pockets, which is amazing.
 Patients are happy.
 Their gums stop bleeding.
 They stop having bad breath.
 Their mouth feels fresh.
 Eco Balance really works!”